 How long you have to file a brain injury case in Florida varies on your circumstance and who you are.
 If you are a family member of the person associated with the brain injury and they have passed away from the accident, you have two years from the date of the accident to file a claim.

-If you are the injured person or family member of the injured victim who is still alive, you have four years from the date of the injury to file your case.
+If you are the injured person or family member of the injured victim who is still alive, you have two years from the date of the injury to file your case.

 These cases are very complex since they can have a lot of fragile elements, including wrongful death or criminal charges to add to your lawsuit.
 Cases as complex as these should be filed as soon as possible since claims filed later than the deadline or after are usually dismissed or not taken seriously.